Movers Frequently Asked Questions (FAQs)

 What do I need to prepare for my move?

 Decide if you want to use our excellent packing services.
-If you are going to pack yourself, you can purchase all the boxes, tape, markers, bubble wrap, etc. from Mark the Mover.
+If you are going to pack yourself, you can purchase all the boxes, tape, markers, packing paper, etc. from Mark the Mover.
 If Mark the Mover is packing and moving your household, we will bring all the supplies needed.
 Typically, we will send a packing crew to your home one or two days prior to the move.
-If you are only using moving services, it is important to be completely packed.
+If you are only using moving and trucking services, it is important to be completely packed.

-Do movers use shrink wrap and furniture pads?
+Do movers use stretch wrap and furniture pads?

 Our trucks are well supplied with quality moving blankets to ensure that every piece of furniture is adequately protected on our trucks.
 Shrink wrap is used to protect sofas from dirt and to ensure that items such as dressers and entertainment centers stay closed while in transit.
 We offer shrink wrap and padding at no extra charge.
 Our goal is to have as few damages as is possible.